masx200/Gemini-CLI-UI/README.md

 ### Common Issues & Solutions

-#### "No Gemini projects found"
+#### "No qwen projects found"

 **Problem**: The UI shows no projects or empty project list **Solutions**:

-- Ensure Gemini CLI is properly installed
+- Ensure qwen CLI is properly installed
-- Run `gemini` command in at least one project directory to initialize
+- Run `qwen` command in at least one project directory to initialize
-- Verify `~/.gemini/projects/` directory exists and has proper permissions
+- Verify `~/.qwen/projects/` directory exists and has proper permissions

 #### File Explorer Issues